omkathalkar/TRAQID-Traffic-Related-Air-Quality-Image-Dataset/README.md

 ### Download

-The dataset can be downloaded from TBD link.
+The dataset can be downloaded from [link](https://drive.google.com/drive/folders/1qkHjzeYPTlJiyBh-xCFq_fmSh0qq9UPV).

 ### Requirements